cmaes: A Simple yet Practical Python Library for CMA-ES

 \section{Abstract}

 The covariance matrix adaptation evolution strategy (CMA-ES) has been highly effective in black-box continuous optimization, as demonstrated by its success in both benchmark problems and various real-world applications.
-To address the need for an accessible yet potent tool in this domain, we developed \texttt{cmaes}, a simple and practical Python library for CMA-ES. \texttt{cmaes} is characterized by its simplicity, offering intuitive use and high code readability.
-This makes it suitable for quickly using CMA-ES, as well as for educational purposes and seamless integration into other libraries.
-Despite its simplistic design, \texttt{cmaes} maintains enhanced functionality.
-It incorporates recent advancements in CMA-ES, such as learning rate adaptation for challenging scenarios, transfer learning, and mixed-integer optimization capabilities.
+To address the need for an accessible and powerful tool in this domain, we developed \texttt{cmaes}, a simple and practical Python library for CMA-ES. \texttt{cmaes} is characterized by its simplicity, offering intuitive use and high code readability.
+This makes it suitable for quick use of CMA-ES, as well as for educational purposes and seamless integration into other libraries.
+Despite its simple design, \texttt{cmaes} maintains advanced functionality.
+It incorporates recent advancements in CMA-ES, such as learning rate adaptation for challenging scenarios, transfer learning, mixed-variable optimization, and multi-objective optimization capabilities.
 These advanced features are accessible through a user-friendly API, ensuring that \texttt{cmaes} can be easily adopted in practical applications.
-We regard \texttt{cmaes} as the first choice for a Python CMA-ES library among practitioners.
+We present \texttt{cmaes} as a strong candidate for a practical Python CMA-ES library aimed at practitioners.
 The software is available under the MIT license at \url{https://github.com/CyberAgentAILab/cmaes}.

 \ccsdesc[500]{Mathematics of computing~Continuous optimization}

 \keywords{covariance matrix adaptation evolution strategy, black-box optimization, Python library}